Shoot the chute

-Shoot the Chute is an amusement ride consisting of a flat-bottomed boat that slides down a ramp or inside a flume into a lagoon.
-Unlike a log flume or super flume, which generally seats up to eight passengers, a modern-day Shoot the Chute ride generally has larger boats seating at least four across.
+Shoot the chute is a water-based amusement ride consisting of a flat-bottomed boat that slides down a ramp or inside a flume into a lagoon.
+Unlike a log flume, which generally seats up to eight passengers, a modern-day shoot the chute ride generally has larger boats seating at least four across.

 History

 The first of this type of amusement ride was built by J.P.
 Newburg in 1884 down the side of a hill at Watchtower Park in Rock Island, Illinois.
 The ride traveled along a 500 ft greased wooden track, skipping across the Rock River at the bottom.
 It was then pulled back to the ramp by an onboard ride attendant.
 Newburg took this unique ride concept next to Chicago, where more flumes were built and the rides grew in popularity.